braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas.md

 ## Step 5: Save and launch your Canvas

-Once you're done creating your Canvas, press **Launch Canvas** to save and launch your Canvas.
+Once you're done creating your Canvas, click **Launch Canvas** to save and launch your Canvas.
+Once you've launched your Canvas, you'll be able to view analytics for your journey as they come in on the **Canvas Details** page.

 You can also save your Canvas as a draft if you need to come back to it.

-Once you've launched your Canvas, you'll be able to view analytics for your journey as they come in on the **Canvas Details** page.

 ![][19]